marcussimonsen/let-it-snow.nvim/README.md

 ## How to run

-The only function available in `let-it-snow.nvim` is `LetItSnow` which is meant to *help bring you some "hygge" into your editor :) Oh and when the snow has piled up too much `EndHygge` will be available to save your code from being burried in the snow.
+The main function available in `let-it-snow.nvim` is `LetItSnow` which is meant to help bring you some "hygge" into your editor :) Oh and when the snow has piled up too much `LetItSnowStop` will be available to save your code from being burried in the snow.
 Alternatively, just call `LetItSnow` again in the same buffer.
+`LetItSnowStopAll` stops the snowing in all buffers at once.

+See [API section](##api) for functions available throught the API.

 ## Installation